 Alubita Salpicón, Satán Carroña, Boba Licona and Avelino Pilongano are just some of the characters that accompanied Doña Borola, Don Regino Burrón and their children for 61 years.
 Do you remember them?
 Each one represents some archetype of the Mexican people.

 "I always liked the people's speech, especially when I was commissioned to do my first works.
 I didn't know how to make a comic strip, but I knew what the popular language was like.
-It's not only telling stories, but knowing how to say things," explained Gabriel Vargas Bernal, author of one of Mexico's longest-running comic strips: La familia Burrón (The Burrón family, published from 1948 to 2009).
+It's not only telling stories but knowing how to say things," explained Gabriel Vargas Bernal, author of one of Mexico's longest-running comic strips: La familia Burrón (The Burrón family, published from 1948 to 2009).

-Witness to the popular life of the 20th century, Gabriel Vargas recreated the language, manners and customs of a society that was leaving behind the Revolution and entering an era of modernization and industrialization.
+Witness to the popular life of the 20th century, Gabriel Vargas recreated the language, manners, and customs of a society that was leaving behind the Revolution and entering an era of modernization and industrialization.

 The characters he depicted became part of the imagination of several generations and even adopted his phrases, such as "está de rechupete" or "a todo mecate".
-It should also be noted that Doña Borola Tacuche is one of the first great protagonists of the Mexican comic strip, and that in several of her strips she even expressed the change of values in the role of women in the mid-twentieth century.
+It should also be noted that Doña Borola Tacuche is one of the first great protagonists of the Mexican comic strip and that in several of her strips she even expressed the change of values in the role of women in the mid-twentieth century.

-He not only portrayed the middle and lower classes, he analyzed them in detail.
+He not only portrayed the middle and lower classes, but he also analyzed them in detail.
 To do so, she went into the neighborhoods, the barrios... she went from the cafés to the cabarets.
 Observing and listening were his working methods, from these experiences he would enter his studio and draw his protagonists.

 "I took out the simple way of speaking and added something more to the plots, making them more jocular and funny.
 I find it funny to modify the language"; that ability was admired by Mexican intellectuals such as Sergio Pitol, Carlos Monsiváis, Juan Villoro or Alfonso Reyes, the latter considered Gabriel Vargas "the only Mexican who deserved to occupy a place in the Academy of Language", due to the record he made of popular speech.